90-Second Read: Inside America’s Only Federal Quarantine Unit for Hantavirus Cruise Passengers

 Published

 Sixteen passengers evacuated from the cruise ship linked to the growing Andes Hantavirus outbreak are now being monitored inside Nebraska Medicine's highly specialized federal quarantine unit, the only facility of its kind in the United States.
 The unit, designed to contain some of the world's deadliest infectious diseases, previously treated Ebola patients and some of the first Americans infected with COVID-19 aboard the Diamond Princess cruise ship.
 The Andes strain is the only known Hantavirus capable of spreading from person to person.
-Our quarantine unit can host 20 asymptomatic individuals with individual oxygen air exchange systems, so each person is very safely monitored in that room.
-If, during those 42 days, the person is determined to be negative and asymptomatic and can be monitored in their home state, they would.
+If, during those 42 days, the person is determined to be negative and asymptomatic and can be monitored in their home state, they would not travel commercially.

 Everyone currently in quarantine will remain there until authorities are confident they are no longer transmissible.
 The Davis Global Center at the University of Nebraska Medical Center campus, which holds the National Quarantine Unit, is seen on May 11, 2026 in Omaha, Nebraska.
-If they become ill, they are transferred to the health system and to our biocontainment unit that is able to provide care all the way up to intensive care.
-But It's No COVID, Health Officials Say MA: That is part of the reason we placed them in the biocontainment unit for closer monitoring.
-We have worked with our federal partners with ASPR, with the White House, Health and Human Services.
+We worked in conjunction with the CDC and the public health labs to be able to test for the specific [Andes] strain.

 Source reference